Omega Healthcare Investors, Inc. (OHI) CEO Taylor Pickett on Q1 2020 Results - Earnings Call Transcript

 Tayo Okusanya

 Okay.
 That's helpful.
 And then second question, color you gave around occupancy trends for senior housing and skilled nursing in the middle of the pandemic.
-You talked about declines of 1% to 3% on the senior housing side through the 6% on the skilled side.
+You talked about declines of 1% to 3% on the senior housing side, 3% to 6% on the skilled side.
 Are those declines kind of April over March?
 Is it April versus -- I'm just trying to understand how quickly those declines happen and what the implications could be going forward for rent coverage?

 Taylor Pickett

 Okay.
 So that's a good question because I wasn't specific.
 And the reason is that it's not specific.
 It's not in a specific point in time.
 The last reported period for occupancy is December 31.
-The decline that I was talking about really was based upon our conversations that we have with our operator are pooling, if you will, of some of our larger operators where, on average, they were seeing a decline between somewhere around 3% to 6%.
+The decline that I was talking about really was based upon our conversations that we have with our operator, or pooling, if you will, of some of our larger operators where, on average, they were seeing a decline between somewhere around 3% to 6%.
 Obviously, we've seen facilities in certain markets with very little, if not no occupancy decline and then certain COVID facilities that are -- where the COVID is widespread where the occupancy has gone down considerably more.
 So the 3% to 6% is not based on a specific point in time.
 It's based upon pooling of our operators throughout basically about a 2-week period within the month of April, and that's just what they've shared with us.
 And so that's what we wanted to talk about.
 It's also kind of what we heard from the industry as a whole.
 So it's not carried over a period, it's just what they have seen in the -- as this COVID virus started to take -- have impact, that's what they've seen the drop off beat, somewhere in the neighborhood of 3% to 6%.

 Tayo Okusanya